slowedown/slowedown/README.md

 Finally this site is hosted by GoDaddy and will change drastically as I learn more.
 Creating this site has been a challenging experience, however extremely rewarding.
 I feel comfortable creating and maintaining a site at this time.

-Addendum(11/11/15) - I began this project to create a really modern sleek website.
-Instead I have started a ground work that I would like to be able market as my own and help others build their sites.
+Addendum(11/11/15) - I began this project to create a modern, sleek website.
+Clearly, that did not happen.
+Instead I have started a ground work that I would like to be able to market as my own and help others build their sites.
 Is it possible to create one master skeleton with a growing list of themes to drastically alter pages?
-I think about that more later, in the mean time, check out kirby getting down:
+I'll think about that more later.
+For the time being, check out Kirby getting down:

 <(  '' <)  <(   ''   )>  (>  ''  )>                                                 =]

+You go Kirby.
+You earned it.

 Credits* -
 # [Skeleton-Sass](http://getskeleton.com)